 Sisters of St. Francis of Oldenburg

-From Sister Joan Miller of the Sisters of St. Francis of Oldenburg (AKA the Oldenburg Franciscans).
-For more information about the Oldenburg Franciscans or their vocation ministry, please contact Sister Patti Zureick, OSF at 812-933-6417 or firstname.lastname@example.org.
-Visit the Oldenburg Franciscan website at www.oldenburgfranciscans.org or their blog at http://peaceandgood.wordpress.com.
+For more information about the Oldenburg Franciscans or their vocation ministry, please contact Sister Patti Zureick, OSF at 812-933-6417 or email@example.com.
+Visit the Oldenburg Franciscan website at www.oldenburgfranciscans.org.
 You can also find them on Facebook.

 Sr. Theresa Hackelmeier, A Franciscan from Vienna, Austria arrived in Oldenburg, Indiana, January 6 1851, after traveling from Austria aboard the New Yorker to New York, and by canal boat and then horse and buggy.
 She was welcomed by Fr.
 Francis Rudolph, pastor of Holy Family Parish and by three young women interested in religious life.
 These four women ministered to the youth in southeastern Indiana through education and care of orphans.
 A fire in 1857 destroyed virtually everything.
 In order to rebuild, Mother Theresa solicited alms door-to-door in Cincinnati, OH and in St. Louis, Missouri.
 At the age of 33, Mother Theresa died, September 27, 1860.
 By 1884, there were 234 members and they staffed 54 schools.

 Our Sisters still minister through education, parish ministry, spiritual direction and care of Earth.
-We continually reach out to other cultures through our Spirituality Centers for African and African American women at Nia Kuumba, in St. Louis MO and Native American women at Prayer Lodge in Busby, Montana.
+We continually reach out to other cultures through our Spirituality Centers for African and African American women at Nia Kuumba, in St. Louis MO.

 In addition to the farm, the sisters also maintain two corporate ministries: Oldenburg Academy of the Immaculate Conception, founded in 1852, and Marian University, established in 1851.
 Oldenburg Academy is a co-educational, Catholic college preparatory high school located on the Motherhouse campus.
 Marian University, originally established by the Sisters to prepare Sisters to teach, is now a Catholic, Franciscan, co-educational, liberal arts university located in Indianapolis, IN.
 It is also the recent home of the Bishop Simon Brute College Seminary program attended by many of the college seminarians studying for the Archdiocese of Cincinnati.